Is Productivity Advantage of Cities Really Down To Shift, Dilation, and Truncation?: Results and Discussion

 \section{Results and Discussion}

-Table \ref{table:results} summarizes our results.
-It provides the $p$-values of our bias-corrected KS test for each sector, along with the firm counts in AMD and BMD areas.
-Additionally, Figure \ref{fig:cdfplot} depicts debiased distribution functions (CDFs) of TFP.
-In line with the null hypothesis \eqref{eq:our_null}, we standardize the CDFs to have the same mean and variance in both areas to allow for comparison of differences beyond these parameters.
+Table \ref{table:results} summarizes the results of step 1 of our testing procedure.
+It provides the $p$-values of our bias-corrected KS test for \eqref{eq:our_null} for each sector, along with the firm counts in AMD and BMD areas.
+Additionally, figure \ref{fig:cdfplot} depicts the debiased cumulative distribution functions (CDFs) of TFP.
+In line with the step 1 null \eqref{eq:our_null}, we standardize the CDFs to adjust for shift and dilation in both areas to allow for comparison of differences beyond these parameters (truncation or shape differences).

-Our results provide strong empirical support for the distribution equality assumption \eqref{eq:our_null}.
-For every sector, we fail to reject the null that TFP distributions differ only in mean and variance between AMD and BMD areas.
-All $p$-values are large, with the smallest equal to 0.499.
-This pattern holds for both sectors with lower values of $N$ (e.g. Arts) and more populous ones (such as Trade).
-Visually, the mean-variance standardized distribution functions in Figure \ref{fig:cdfplot} are extremely similar, particularly in more populous sectors where the estimates are more stable.
+Our results provide strong empirical support for the CDGPR12 distribution equality assumption \eqref{eq:cdgpr_assm}.
+For every sector, we fail to reject the null hypothesis that TFP distributions differ between AMD and BMD areas only in the CDGPR12 parameters.
+Moreover, we reach this conclusion already in step 1 of our approach --- which is sufficient to conclude that the full equality assumption holds --- and hence step 2 is not triggered.
+All $p$-values are large, with the smallest equal to 0.634.
+This pattern holds for both sectors with lower values of $N$ (e.g., Arts) and more populous ones (such as Trade).
+Visually, the shift-and-dilation standardized distribution functions in Figure \ref{fig:cdfplot} are extremely similar, particularly in more populous sectors where the estimates are more stable.

 Interpreted narrowly, this finding validates the core assumption of CDGPR12 in the data, justifying their decomposition framework (and related methods) in prior work.